This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 In this blog post you will learn how to deal with skeptics, cynics, superstitious people, old-thinking people and the rest when it comes to the topic of modern cloth diapers, or are you still unsure about all these old myths?

-8 facts about the prejudices about cloth diapers and as you will notice, very outdated perspectives.
+8 facts about the prejudices about cloth diapers and how you will notice very outdated views.

-Our parents and/or grandparents actually had a lot to do and often had bad experiences when it came to cloth diapers and it is understandable that they were incredibly happy when disposable diapers conquered the market.
-But as with so many things, cloth diapers have also become modern, practical and, above all, healthy.
-But what am I rambling here, let's get to the facts and myths!!
+Our parents and/or grandparents actually had a lot to do and often had bad experiences when it came to cloth diapers and it is understandable that they were incredibly happy when disposable diapers took over the market.
+But as with so many things, cloth diapers also became fashionable, practical and, above all, healthy.
+But what am I babbling about here, let's get to the facts and myths!!

 Myth 1

-Incorrect!
+Wrong!
 You have a small, tear-resistant cloth called paper fleece.
-It's best to always put this at the top of the diaper.
-If your baby puts a stinky pile in your diaper, just take this paper and flush it down the toilet.
+It's best to put it right at the top of the diaper.
+If your baby then leaves a smelly poop in the diaper, just take the paper and flush it down the toilet.

-Admittedly, sometimes something gets stuck in the diaper, but you can simply wash the rest down the drain with a hard shower jet.
-And then into the machine.
+Admittedly, sometimes something sticks to the diaper, but you can simply wash the rest down the drain with a strong shower jet.
+Then it goes into the washing machine.

 Myth 2

-Cloth diapers, they're those folded cloths with the disgusting plastic pants!
+Cloth diapers are those folded cloths with the disgusting plastic pants!

-That's a long time ago!
-You can already use the classic muslin diapers, but there are so many great systems that you have more than enough alternatives.
+That was a long time ago!
+You can still use the classic muslin diapers, but there are so many great systems that you have more than enough alternatives.

-The cloth diapers of 30 years ago have nothing to do with those of today, rather the opposite.
-I already know enough moms who become addicted to “their” cloth diapers!
+The cloth diapers of 30 years ago have nothing to do with those of today, quite the opposite.
+I know enough moms who are addicted to “their” cloth diapers!

-Modern cloth diapers are as easy to use as disposable diapers, except they are washed and not thrown away.
-They are just so beautiful that you love washing them and are happy when you can put them on your baby.
+Modern cloth diapers are as easy to use as disposable diapers, except that they are washed and not thrown away.
+They are just so beautiful that you will enjoy washing them and be happy when you can put them on your baby.

-I know it sounds unbelievable, but there are hundreds of moms who are infected with the cloth diaper virus and will surely tell you.
+I know it sounds unbelievable, but there are hundreds of moms who have been infected with the cloth diaper virus and will surely confirm it to you.

 Myth 3

-My washing routine with cloth diapers looks like this: Open the washing machine, put the diapers in, close the washing machine, add detergent, select the program, start.
-Complete.
-Do you dare to do that?
+My washing routine with cloth diapers is as follows: open the washing machine, put in the diapers, close the washing machine, add detergent, select the program, start.
+Done.
+Do you dare to do this?

-It's true that you'll have to pay attention to a few little things depending on which changing system you want to use, but don't let that put you off!
+It's true that there are a few things you need to be careful of depending on which diaper changing system you want to use, but don't let that put you off!

-You have a modern washing machine and detergent to do the work for you.
+You have a modern washing machine and detergent that do the work for you.

-Depending on how many cloth diapers you have, which system you use and how big your washing machine is, cloth diapers will require 2-3 more washes per week.
-Is that justifiable?
+Depending on how many cloth diapers you have, which system you use and how big your washing machine is, you will need to do 2-3 more washes per week with cloth diapers.
+Is that acceptable?

-If your baby defecates quite liquidly in the diaper, then you only have to change the diaper and not wash the entire child.
-In this way, you might even end up doing less laundry! ;-)
+If your baby is making a lot of mess in their diaper, you only need to change the diaper and not wash the whole child.
+This way, you might even have less laundry! ;-)

-Once you have disposed of the big thing in the toilet, the diapers go into the washing machine, which washes your diapers hygienically clean again at 60°C!
+Once you have done your business in the toilet, put the diapers in the washing machine, which will wash them hygienically clean again at 60°C!

-It's work, that's true, but it's different work.
-You don't always have to check whether you still have enough diapers at home and, in an emergency, rush out on Saturday evening to buy a pack of diapers.
+It is work, that's true, but it's a different kind of work.
+You don't always have to check whether you have enough diapers at home and rush out on Saturday evening to buy a pack of diapers if necessary.
 Instead, you take the laundry off the rack, fold it and be happy because your diapers are so cute ;)

 Myth 4